isaiasqb/TeamProfile-Generator/README.md

 # TeamProfile-Generator
-using the command line prompts, add team members to your team website
+using the command line prompts, add team members to your team website This project is still under contruction, the most updated branch is the DEVELOP branch.

 ## User Story
 AS A manager